delaware-games-collective/delaware-games-collective.github.io/README.md

 # Welcome to the Delaware Games Collective website!

 We're just starting out, but feel free to join our community on our [Discord server](https://discord.gg/cjnr63) or [Meetup Group](https://www.meetup.com/Delaware-Games-Collective/).
 Alternatively, sign up for our [mailing list](https://forms.gle/LzEPMqJopc7twbNG9), or follow us on [Facebook](https://www.facebook.com/DelawareGamesCollective/) and [Twitter](https://twitter.com/DelawareGames).
+Back us or make a one-time donation at [Open Collecive](https://opencollective.com/delaware-games-collective).

 The core idea is to build a community of game makers, developers, and artists in the Delaware area.